OasisPeng/CS304-SE/report1-22.md

 2. **University-wide Course Information:**
   - The system should allow users to search and retrieve detailed information about all university courses.
   - Course information should include descriptions, schedules, and instructor details.
+3. **Schedule Planning:**
+  - Users should be able to plan and organize their weekly routines using the scheduling feature.
+  - The scheduling feature supports easy editing, adding, and deleting of events.
-3. **Course Discussion Platform:**
+4. **Course Discussion Platform:**
   - Users should be able to post comments, share experiences, and engage in discussions related to specific courses.
   - The platform should support user interactions, including replies and likes.

-4. **AI Assistance:**
+5. **AI Assistance:**
    - The AI system will analyze user course schedules, offering personalized recommendations for elective courses.
    - Users can interact with the AI for advice on course selection and general learning support.
 5. **Second-hand Textbooks and Items Trading Platform:**
   - Students can post and browse information about second-hand textbooks and items on the platform.
   - The trading platform supports buying, selling, or exchanging textbooks and items among students.
-6. **Schedule Planning:**
-  - Users should be able to plan and organize their weekly routines using the scheduling feature.
-  - The scheduling feature supports easy editing, adding, and deleting of events.

 **Non-functional Requirements:**

 1. **Usability:**